search icon

 • The AIDL interface declaration must contain the word “Vintf.”

-Treble Changes - Sepolicies
+Treble Project Changes - Sepolicies

 An AIDL service type which is visible to vendor code must have the hal_service_type attribute.
 Sepolicies are also modularized, and policy compatibility has been introduced by using various attributes.